 "For years when I laid down to sleep and when I got up the world would spin for 15-20 seconds.
 When I came to see Matt for lower back pain I sat up and as usual I was really dizzy.
 Within a few treatments Matt was able to get the dizziness to go away completely!
 I had seen my medical doctor who did not have a solution and I basically dealt with it as a "normal" part of my life.
 After his treatment, I can now lay down and sit up without the world spinning!
 Thank you Matt!"

 What Kind of Vertigo or Dizziness Do I Have?

-If you have a similar story and are here to learn about different vestibular conditions, you are at the right place!
+If you have a similar story and are here to learn about different vestibular conditions like vertigo, you are at the right place!
 Click on the icons below to find out more about vestibular issues and vestibular rehabilitation.
 We will help get you back to the real you – stable, secure and feeling better to live your life.